shangke1988/SoftwareSerialEx/README.md

-# SoftwareSerialEx
+# SoftwareSerialEx for Arduino UNO
-Advance Software Serial Librarie for Arduino
+Advance Software Serial Librarie for Arduino UNO

 Use Timer1.
 Some PWM pins can't be used.
 Enables serial communication on digital pins with interrupt.